-This seminar will provide key guidance and interpretation of the changes to the regulation and will be of value to all those who are involved with placing a medical device on the market, and anyone who requires an essential overview of the new medical device regulation and its impact on the industry and working practices.
+The seminar will provide key guidance and interpretation of the changes to the regulations and will be of value to all those who are involved with placing a medical device on the market, and anyone who requires an essential overview of the new MDR and its impact on the industry and working practices.

 Dr David Jefferys

-13.45 Notified Bodies: How the changes will impact NBs and manufacturer’s – including the new rules for IVD conformity assessment
+Notified Bodies: how the changes will impact NBs and manufacturers – including the new rules for IVD conformity assessment

-15.30 Increased vigilance and Post Market Surveillance – how to comply
+Increased vigilance and post-market surveillance − how to comply

-She is a registered nurse, has a BSc in Management studies, a Diploma in Company Direction and a Diploma in Management studies, she holds a teaching certificate and is a Chartered Scientist and Chartered Director.
+Janette qualified as a registered nurse in 1984, she has a BSc in Management studies, a Diploma in Company Direction, and a Diploma in Management studies, holds a teaching certificate and is a Chartered Scientist and Chartered Director.
 Janette sits on several committees in the device community and industry and has been an instrumental advocate of improving and advancing medical device research in the UK.
-She has published several articles relating to medical device regulation and clinical studies.
+Janette has published several articles relating to medical device regulation and clinical studies.